Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 • Almost 90% of Pharmaceutical trade comes from Generic drugs and Generics are mainly imported from China, India, United States, Germany, France, and Switzerland.

-Global footprints in Thailand
+Global Footprints in Thailand

 Prominent foreign pharmaceutical companies that operate in Thailand include GSK, Sanofi, Roche, AstraZeneca, and Novartis